mahjongg2/ZX81plus38/README.md

 # The crystal for revision 1.9 ZX81+38 computers.
 If you have a ZX81+38 revision 1.9 PCB you will notice that it uses a SMT version of the 13MHz crystal.
 If you cannot find a SMT version (recognizable by the plastic carrier underneath it and flat pins bent sideways) then it is possible to use a pin through hole crystal, simply use a piece of paper and stick it over the wires, punching the wires throug the paper, then bending the wires outward, and cutting the wires off a few mm beyond the metal of the crystal.
 The paper isolates the pins from the metal base of the crystal. then solder the wires to the metal pads.

-# a few small corrections
+# A few small corrections
 I uploaded new versions of the component overview drawing and the ZX81+38 BOM.
 The drawing has the position of the crystal, and the 15pF capacitors corrected, and the Value of RP1 corrected from 1K to 10K.
 1K probably works, (with revision 1.9 PCB's that use A8 not A8' but both the schematic the BOM uses 10K, as does the original ZX-81.
 The BOM only has the correction that the 3.5mm jacks are not CLIFF FT6320 (that is the wrong model), but the cheaper FC68131, that doesn't have swithces and the correct pin arrangement.